banyous/quora-scraper/README.md

 Quest-ID | AnswerDate | AnswerAuthor-ID | Quest-tags | Answer-Text

-To scrap answers, use one of the following methods:
+To scrape answers, use one of the following methods:

 - a) Use -l parameter + question URLs list.